Facebook, Instagram, Twitter, Pinterest, Snapchat, WhatsApp, LinkedIn, Messenger, Voxer, Skype, etc.

-Social Media is part of our everyday life, it can be great for sharing information and staying connected.
+Social Media is part of our everyday life and is excellent for sharing information and staying connected.
 These social apps can certainly provide countless benefits, but they can also hurt your job hunt and even hinder your professional advancement.

 You are what you post…